krschroeder/baseframe_js/readme.md

 # Baseframe JS #
-A suite of useful JavaScript plugins and functions for front-end development.
-Instead of searching for unconnected plugins that may not work together well, this suite does.
+Baseframe JS is a suite of useful, connected plugins and scripting for Front-end development.
 The package features plugins for collapsible sections, modals, parallaxing elements, tabs and more.
-It features utilities for setting and getting cookies, smooth scrolling, debounced resizing, querystring parameter filtering and more.
-The plugin's are meant to be configurable and consistent with each other.
+It has functionality for setting and getting cookies, smooth scrolling, debouncing, querystring parameter filtering and more.
+The plugin's are meant to be configurable and consistent with each other so you can just build.

 ## Features ##

 ### Pass in parameter options with a `data-` attribute
-The data attribute is always the `data-` (of course) and then the plugin name `pluginName` followed by `-options`.
+The data attribute is always the `data-` and then the plugin name `pluginName` followed by `-options`.

 __For Example:__ all have options that can be plugged in as a data attribute, in object literal format.